altaurog/django-shoogie/README.rst

 Shoogie has been used in production since March 2012.

-The name Shoogie is a diminutive of the Hebrew word *sh'giah* (שגיאה), which means 'error.'
-It also happens to be the name of a popular kids' candy snack in Israel.
+The name Shoogie is a diminutive of the Hebrew word *sh'giah* (שגיאה), which means 'error.'  *Shoogie* (שוגי) also happens to be the name of a popular kids' candy snack in Israel.
 It's our hope that django-shoogie will make dealing with server errors a sweeter experience.